itchaox/annotree/README-EN.md

 > Project vision: To grow and thrive, creating brilliance!
 To become the standard solution for directory annotation trees globally!

+> Tips：Our project currently only supports Chinese language, but will soon support English language as well.
+You can star⭐️ this project to stay updated with the latest information.
+Thank you for your interest💗!

 ## Preview 🎉

 ![demo](/resources/demo.gif)